 Dirty evaporator coil—As time passes, the evaporator coil gets dirty and creates issues resembling a dusty filter.
 You’ll progressively lose airflow until your equipment freezes or halts cooling.
 You’ll need to call Becht/Givens Service Experts to take care of the problem.

 Broken blower motor or relay—A blower motor working at an inaccurate speed or not turning on at all can result in freezing.
 It may also be irregular, running at full speed and slowing down after it gets too hot.
 Or a relay can force it to run one time and not the next.
 In either situation, you will need to call Becht/Givens Service Experts to correct the trouble.

-Scheduling yearly AC maintenance or heat pump maintenance might help you bypass this issue.
+Scheduling yearly AC maintenance might help you bypass this issue.
 Our professionals will meticulously inspect and clean your system, which usually allows us to discover small issues before they become major problems.